Fort Collins, Colorado

-Fort Collins is a home rule municipality that is the county seat and the most populous municipality of Larimer County, Colorado, United States.
-The city population was 169,810 at the 2020 census, an increase of 17.94% since 2010.
-Fort Collins is the principal city of the Fort Collins, CO Metropolitan Statistical Area and is a major city of the Front Range Urban Corridor.
-The city is the fourth most populous city in Colorado.
-Situated on the Cache La Poudre River along the Colorado Front Range, Fort Collins is located 60 mi north of the Colorado State Capitol in Denver.
-Fort Collins is a midsize college town, home to Colorado State University and Front Range Community College's Larimer campus.
+Fort Collins is a home rule municipality in Larimer County, Colorado, United States, and its county seat.
+It is the fourth-most populous city in Colorado with a population of 169,810 at the 2020 census, while the Fort Collins metropolitan statistical area has an estimated 375,000 residents.

+Situated on the Cache La Poudre River along the Colorado Front Range, Fort Collins is located 60 mi north of the Colorado State Capitol in Denver and is a major city of the Front Range Urban Corridor.
+It is a prominent college town, home to Colorado State University, a public research university and the second-largest university by enrollment in Colorado.

 History

-Northern Arapaho were centered in the Cache la Poudre River Valley near present-day Fort Collins.
+The Northern Arapaho were centered in the Cache la Poudre River Valley near present-day Fort Collins.
 Friday, who attended school in St. Louis, Missouri in his youth, was a leader of the band of Arapahos as well as an interpreter, negotiator, and peacemaker.
 He made friends of white settlers who moved into the area, but was pushed out of Colorado in the 1860s.

 Fort Collins was founded as a military outpost of the United States Army in 1864.
 It succeeded a previous encampment, known as Camp Collins, on the Cache la Poudre River, near what is known today as Laporte.
 Camp Collins was erected during the Indian wars of the mid-1860s to protect the Overland mail route that had been recently relocated through the region.
 Travelers crossing the county on the Overland Trail would camp there, but a flood destroyed the camp in June 1864.
 Afterward, the commander of the fort wrote to the commandant of Fort Laramie in southeast Wyoming, Colonel William O. Collins, suggesting that a site several miles farther down the river would make a good location for the fort.
 The post was manned originally by two companies of the 11th Ohio Volunteer Cavalry and never had walls.

 Settlers began arriving in the vicinity of the fort nearly immediately.
 The fort was decommissioned in 1867.
 The original fort site is now adjacent to the present historic "Old Town" portion of the city.
 The first school and church opened in 1866, and the town was platted in 1867.
 The civilian population of Fort Collins, led by local businessman Joseph Mason, led an effort to relocate the county seat to Fort Collins from LaPorte, and they were successful in 1868.

 The city's first population boom came in 1872, with the establishment of an agricultural colony.
 Hundreds of settlers arrived, developing lots just south of the original Old Town.
 Tension between new settlers and earlier inhabitants led to political divisions in the new town, which was incorporated in 1873.
 Although the Colorado Agricultural College was founded in 1870, the first classes were held in 1879.